lmaccherone/documentdb-utils/README.md

 _Drop-in replacement + extensions for DocumentDB node.js client with auto-retry on 429 errors plus a lot more_

-By functionality like automatic retries on 429 errors among other things, documentdb-utils makes it much easier to use Microsoft Azure DocumentDB from node.js.
+By providing functionality like automatic retries on 429 errors among other things, documentdb-utils makes it much easier to use Microsoft Azure DocumentDB from node.js.

-Note, versions prior to 0.4.0 had a very different interface exposed as documentDBUtils.
+Note, versions prior to 0.4.0 had a very different interface exposed as the function documentDBUtils().
 That has now been removed in favor of this drop-in replacement + extensions approach.

 ## Source code ##